moggieuk/Happy-Hare/doc/gcode_customization.md

 # This reference example load sequence mimicks the internal ones exactly.
 It uses the
 # high level "modular" movements that are all controlled by parameters defined in
 # mmu_parameters.cfg and automatically keep the internal filament position state up-to-date.
-# Switching to these macros should not change behavor and can serve as a starting point for
+# Switching to these macros should not change behavior and can serve as a starting point for
 # your customizations
 #
 # State Machine: